Choosing the perfect ceremony reading can be difficult, but we’ve put together some suggestions that will help your wedding stand out from the crowd.

 Add a personal touch to your wedding with the perfect reading

 While not required, a special reading can be a great addition to your wedding ceremony, helping to add meaning, romance and even laughter.
 However, some readings are somewhat overused (Corinthians, we’re looking at you), and can start to lose their impact once you’ve heard them for the tenth time.
-What’s more, if you are planning your ceremony at a non-religious location, such as our wedding venue, you may wish to have a non-religious ceremony.
+What’s more, if you are planning your ceremony at a non-religious location, such as our wedding venue in Essex, you may wish to have a non-religious ceremony.

 Choosing the right reading can seem like a bit of a minefield, but we have some suggestions for alternative and non-religious wedding readings that will help to make your ceremony meaningful and personal to you and your spouse-to-be.